matthewwall/weewx-newmountain/readme.txt

-weewx-newmountain
+weewx-nm150

-This is a driver for weewx that collects data from New Mountain weather stations.
+This is a driver for weewx that collects data from New Mountain NM150 weather stations.

   http://www.newmountain.com/acoustic-weather-station/